 What is Velvet disease?

 Velvet disease or also known as Rust, Gold Dust Disease, Oödinium, and Velvet for short.
-Opportunistic parasite called Oödinium pilularis causes this.
+An opportunistic parasite called Oödinium pilularis causes this.

 It belongs to the genus Piscinoodinium.
 Also known as a dinoflagellate, it is a parasite classified by some as a protozoan and by others as algae because it has chlorophyll and can use photosynthesis.